 At the same time, in legal terms, when a woman married, she moved from the legal category of feme sole (single woman) to the legal category of feme coverte (covered or protected woman), where her identity merged with that of her husband and she, essentially, had no rights apart from his protection.
 Reform of these laws in the form of the Married Women’s Property Acts began in the mid-nineteenth century but was not fully accomplished nation-wide until the early twentieth-century.

-This new vision of femininity was part of what scholars identified as an ideology of “separate spheres” for men and women, based on biologically determined gender roles and part of a complex system of “sex-gender conventions” that prevailed in the northeast US in the 19th century.
+This new vision of femininity reflected what scholars identified as an ideology of “separate spheres” for men and women, based on biologically determined gender roles and part of a complex system of “sex-gender conventions” that prevailed in the northeast US in the 19th century.
 It rested on four central “virtues:” piety, purity, domesticity and submissiveness.
-Although historians have challenged and amplified Welter’s definition, the reality and effect of these beliefs in Dickinson’s circle are palpable.
-But we also see tensions in the ideology.
-In her poem,
+Recently, historians have challenged and amplified Welter’s definition.
+For example, Susan Cruea identifies four evolving and overlapping images of women in the nineteenth century: not only True Womanhood, but Real Womanhood, Public Womanhood and New Womanhood.

 A salient site of Dickinson’s desire and resistance to this ideology is her extensive series of poems that explore marriage in all its dimensions, often highly metaphorical and “mystical.”
 These poems explore betrothal, the bride and bridegroom, the wedding and its aftermath of consummation, the wife’s experience and entitlement, and the frequent renunciation that accompanies love and marriage.
 Although Dickinson never married, she had several proposals, one as late as 1882 from Judge Otis Lord when she was in her early 50s.
 Some scholars read her marriage poems biographically, but we will approach them as complex explorations of female identity.
 For models, Dickinson could draw on several very different types of marriages among her circle of intimates.
 We will look at these marriages, the current attitude towards marriage in the press, and Dickinson’s extraordinary poetry of marriage.